FailAcademy/learning/web-dev-foundation/_lessons/week-07/02-intro-to-jquery.md

 ## Exercise 1

-Let's map the DOM for the homepage of our project sites...
+Let's map the DOM for the homepage of our Project 1 sites...

 Take a piece of paper and map out in a tree-structure what the DOM looks like for your project site.